 Step 1: Write Down Your Dream

 How many of your dreams have you actually written down?
 Perhaps the idea of committing your dreams to writing is a little scary.
 It is quite normal for people to resist planning.
-After all the action of putting something into black and white is the beginning of a commitment and that can be unnerving.
+After all, the action of putting something into black and white is the beginning of a commitment and that can be unnerving.

-The benefits of putting your plans onto paper is that you get to test them.
+The benefits of putting your plans onto paper are that you get to test them.
 It is a pre-planning stage where you can begin to walk yourself through your vision and get more familiar with the pros, cons and challenges.

-This is a very powerful method for grounding your vision and its an essential step for achieving your Lifestyle Design goals.
+This is a very powerful method for grounding your vision and it’s an essential step for achieving your Lifestyle Design goals.